TULiberalArts/Philosophy/pages/home.md

 permalink: /
 layout: home
 description: >-
-  The Department of Philosophy at Temple University in Philadelphia top undergraduate and graduate programs in philosophy and ethics.
+  The Department of Philosophy at Temple University in Philadelphia offers top undergraduate and graduate programs in philosophy and ethics.
 keywords: >-
   Department of Philosophy, major in philosophy, Philosophy of law, Feminist